ntaylor0000/google-data-analytics-professional-certificate/8 - Google Data Analytics Capstone: Complete a Case Study/Case Study 2/Project Charter.md

 |  &emsp;  ● Your top three recommendations based on your analysis  |

 **Follow these steps:**
   1. If you do not have one already, create an online portfolio.
+(Use [Build a Portfolio with Google Sites.](https://applieddigitalskills.withgoogle.com/c/middle-and-high-school/en/build-a-portfolio-with-google-sites/build-a-portfolio-with-google-sites/introduction-to-build-a-portfolio-with-google-sites.html))
   2. Consider how you want to feature your case study in your portfolio.
   3. Upload or link your case study findings to your portfolio.
   4. Write a brief paragraph describing the case study, your process, and your discoveries.